dimakr169/dtest/README.md

 The `examples/` directory includes:
 - **In-domain** and **Out-of-domain** test examples for **Cold UNet and DiT variants** along with  **SGMSE+ and CDIffuSE**.

+PS: DiT may not run properly in envs with PyTorch <2.9